hoodunit/purescript-payload/README.md

 `GET "/users/<id>"` says we have a `GET` endpoint with a URL parameter named `id`.
 The type of `id` is defined below it as an `Int`.
 The endpoint returns a `User`, with type as defined below.

-To run a Payload server, you provide a spec and a record of handlers corresponding to each endpoint defined in the API spec.
-The above example can be run like so:
+To run a Payload server that complies with this spec, you simply provide the spec and a record of handlers corresponding to each endpoint defined in the API spec to [`Payload.launch`](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Server#v:launch) (or another function in [`Payload.Server`](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Server)).
+A server for the above API spec can be run like so:

 ```purescript
 api = { getUser: getUser }